devrajmuni143/Python-Automation-Task/README.md

 ### 4. `app.py`
 Main Streamlit application:
 - User interface for uploading files and visualizing data.
+- Diplaying all the records that has been uploaded
+### 5. 'analysis.py'
+Data Analysis & Visualization
 - Performs analysis and displays results.
 - Generates interactive charts using Plotly.